-On the second floor, an owner's suite now occupies space added or enclosed by the Dudleys' renovations, and can also be reached via the rear staircase.
+On the second floor, an owner's suite now occupies space added or enclosed by the Dudleys' renovations, and can also be reached via the rear servant's staircase.
 This suite includes a sitting room, bedroom, dressing room, and marble bath.

-Restoration of a family sitting area and three additional bedrooms, including the original Victorian guest room and original master bedroom, is nearing completion.
-These rooms carry the same fine mouldings and stained glass as those on the first floor, along with original 1890s hardwood flooring.
+Restoration of the family sitting area and three additional bedrooms was completed in 2009.
+The original Victorian guest room now serves as the home's billiards room.
+These rooms carry the same fine mouldings and stained glass as on the first floor, along with original 1890s mantels and oak flooring.